 This is a sex hormone precursor (meaning it is used to make estrogen and testosterone).
 Low DHEAS levels can be related to stress (emotional, physical) and high levels of activity without enough calories, particularly fats.
 My number was high but it’s not uncommon for it to be elevated postpartum.
-Since my number has increased over the last year tests over a couple years, I checked in with the InsideTracker RD and this was her feedback:
+Since my number had increased over the last year tests and over a couple years, I checked in with the InsideTracker RD and this was her feedback:

 I would gather it is high because you’re still in a postpartum phase.
-DHEAS naturally decreases with age, so having higher (but optimized) levels of DHEAS is protective against age-related diseases due to it’s anti-clotting and anti-proliferative properties.
+DHEAS naturally decreases with age, so having higher (but optimized) levels of DHEAS is protective against age-related diseases due to its anti-clotting and anti-proliferative properties.
 It plays a role in increased energy, immune health, and bone and muscle health.
 However, if DHEAS is always high with a high testosterone level as well, that can indicate PCOS.
 I don’t see that in your results, so all good!

 Takeaways From Using InsideTracker Postpartum Care Plan